dervinism/minis-benchmarking/README.md

 This repository contains benchamarking analysis Matlab code for [minis](insert the link here) software.
 It contains all the analysis code required to reproduce Figure 2 and Figures 4-15 of the minis benchmarking [manuscript](insert the link here).

 ## Installation Instructions
 Download the code repository and add it to the Matlab path, including its subfolders.
+If you are using Windows, place the code repository in your system's root folder, because ABF files have long names.
 Subsequently, download the minis benchmarking data [repository](insert the link here) and place it inside the minis-benchamarking [repository](insert the link here).

 The analysis code in this repository also depends on the minis software source code.
 Therefore, you also need to download and install minis [repository](insert the link here).